Our Anti Bullying Policy can be viewed by clicking the link below:

 Pupil of the week

-Teachers should endeavor to award the pupil of the week award to every member of their class, at least once throughout the school year.
+Teachers should endeavour to award the pupil of the week award to every member of their class, at least once throughout the school year.
 All teachers should keep a record of who has won the award throughout the year.

 Maths Magicians / Reading Champions / Wonderful Writers

-For pupils who demonstrate excellence and enthusiasm in the core subjects of reading, writing and mathematics there will be an award every term for excellent writers, readers and mathematicians.
+For pupils who demonstrate excellence, enthusiasm or improvement in the core subjects of reading, writing and mathematics there will be an award every term for excellent writers, readers and mathematicians.
 There will be one award of each category in each year group.
 These will be recommended by teachers in that year group.
 Winners will have their work and photo displayed on boards in the school hall.